 Knowledge is a bridge between the past and the present.

 What better way to study history than traveling to a colonial town with people re-enacting the lives and work and dress of the people of that era.

-What an difficult lesson it was to walk through a concentration camp in Germany. and place my hands on one of the wooden lockers the victims used.
+What a difficult lesson it was to walk through a concentration camp in Germany and place my hands on one of the wooden lockers the Holocaust victims used.

 Biltmore Mansion taught a lot about how one very wealthy family lived in the late 18th, early 19th century.

-I enjoyed being educated in school too because it was new; however the pressures involved in education sometimes dampened the joy of learning.
+I enjoyed being educated in school too because it was new; however the pressures involved in education sometimes dampened the joys of learning.

 As an adult I study what I want to study.
 I have investigated Native American cultures, cats, birds, plants, belly dancing, and Bonsai trees.
-I took classes in photography, business, Reiki, water color, Feng shui, even sign language at one time.
+I took classes in photography, business, Reiki, water color, Feng shui, “Writing a Great Story”, even sign language at one time.
 It is a wonder my brain hasn’t exploded!
 LOL

 Knowledge may help keep our brains healthy.
-You may have heard the old saying,”If you don’t use it, you lose it.”
-Those neurons in your brain are ready to work and seem to thrive to being used.
+You may have heard the old saying, “If you don’t use it, you lose it.”
+Those neurons in your brain are ready to work and seem to thrive on being used.
 I am betting on it!